DataDog/integrations-core/tomcat/README.md

 And more.

 ## Setup

+Find below instructions to install and configure the check when running the Agent on a host.
+See the [Autodiscovery Integration Templates documentation][2] to learn how to apply those instructions to a containerized environment.

 ### Installation

-The Tomcat check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Tomcat servers.
+The Tomcat check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your Tomcat servers.

 This check is JMX-based, so you need to enable JMX Remote on your Tomcat servers.
-Follow the instructions in the [Tomcat documentation][3] to do that.
+Follow the instructions in the [Tomcat documentation][4] to do that.

 ### Configuration

-1. Edit the `tomcat.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][4] to start collecting your Tomcat [metrics](#metric-collection) and [logs](#log-collection).
-See the [sample tomcat.d/conf.yaml][5] for all available configuration options.
+1. Edit the `tomcat.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][5] to start collecting your Tomcat [metrics](#metric-collection) and [logs](#log-collection).
+See the [sample tomcat.d/conf.yaml][6] for all available configuration options.

-2. [Restart the Agent][6]
+2. [Restart the Agent][7]

 #### Metric Collection